yeti-switch/doc/docs/en/yeti-ui.rst

 Contractors
 ~~~~~~~~~~~

-Contractor:
-    company which will interact with the system
+Contractor is a company which will interact with the system.

-Contractor may act as:

-    Customer
-        Use provided call termination service
-    Supplier
-        Provide call termination service

-One contractor can be either customer and supplier
+Contractor may act as **Customer** - Use provided call termination service and **Supplier** - Provide call termination service.
+Same contractor can be either customer and supplier.

 **Contractor** has the following attributes: